oakes/SolidOak/README.md

 ## Introduction

 SolidOak is a simple IDE for Rust.
 It uses GTK+ for the UI and Neovim for the editor.
-The goal is to provide a simple, all-in-one solution to get started with Rust programming.
+You can think of it as an easy-to-use vim GUI with Rust support baked in.
+You can also run it with the "-nw" flag, which will bypass the GUI and simply run it as a Rust-flavored vim.
+On first launch, it will create ~/.soak and ~/.soakrc, which are exactly equivalent to ~/.vim and ~/.vimrc.

 ## Build Instructions